 When people know what you're going through, you can turn to them for support and reassurance.
 They can be there for you during disease flares, when you need extra help with grocery shopping or child care, or need a ride to a doctor’s appointment.

 People may not know what they can do to support you.
 So have some ideas ready, if they ask.

-If you work outside the home, consider talking with your supervisor and trusted co-workers about your condition.
-This will go a long way toward explaining absences at work or frequent bathroom breaks.
-You should read up on the Family and Medical Leave Act (FMLA), so you know your rights in case you need to take off work for an extended period of time.
-Also look into the Americans With Disabilities Act, which protects patients from job discrimination and can help you get your employer to provide the things you need to get your job done.
+If you work outside the home, you might want to talk to your supervisor and trusted co-workers about your condition.
+This will help explain missed days or frequent bathroom breaks.
+Read up on the Family and Medical Leave Act, so you know your rights in case you need to take off work for a while.
+Also look into the Americans With Disabilities Act, which protects you from job discrimination and can help you get your employer to provide the things you need to get your job done.